tmobile/percy-cake/README.md

 ## Known Issues

-The browser filesystem is built on top of IndexedDB, the perfomance and stablitity is limited by IndexedDB and thus is not good as a real filesystem.
+The browser filesystem is built on top of IndexedDB, the perfomance and stablitity is limited by IndexedDB and thus is not as good as a real filesystem.

 To relieve the impact, we have adopted serveral ways to reduce file I/O: